breakspear/diffusion-pipeline/README.md

      + advpreproc (full diffusion preprocessing)
      + segparcandcoregT1 (FSL segmentation, parcellation, and co-registration of the T1 image)
      + advfibertrackandcntmecon (fiber tracking and connectome construction)
-  * It picks up the basic template of the scripts from `dtiblank`, and inserts the subject-specific and script-specific details.
+  * It picks up the basic template of the scripts from `dtiblank`, and inserts the subject-specific and script-specific details
-  * Each subject-specific script will be then placed within the folder `batch`, where users can submit their jobs to the avalon PBS nodes.
+  * Each subject-specific script will be then placed within the folder `batch`, where users can submit their jobs to the avalon PBS nodes

 ## Running the whole diffusion pipeline